D.I.Why? When financial advice costs less than Doing It Yourself

 Cherry picking?

-These clients were a perfect fit for our retirement planning offering, and we feel we can easily add value to cover the fees we charge.
-There are some for whom we are not as good a match, including those whose retirement pot means our fees are too high to make it worthwhile engaging.
+These clients were a perfect fit for our retirement planning offering, and we beleive we can easily add value to cover the fees we charge.
+There are some for whom we are not a good match, including those whose retirement pot means our fees are too high to make it worthwhile engaging.
 We made this point when we analysed St James's Place fees (and performance).
-Their average client has £175,000 invested, and at this level, Pyrford Financial Planning would struggle to provide a profitable full financial planning service and would suggest to the client that alternative adviser offerings are probably better suited to their situation.
-Conversely, for the clients featured in this blog with around £1.45m invested, St James's Place annual fees would be around double the 0.85% Pyrford financial planning fee.
+The average St James Place client has around £190,000 invested, and at this level, Pyrford Financial Planning would struggle to provide a profitable full financial planning service and would suggest to the client that alternative adviser offerings are probably better suited to their situation.
+Conversely, for the clients featured in this blog with around £1.45m invested, St James's Place annual fees would be around double Pyrford Financial Planning's total fees of 0.85%.

 Investment costs